Inđija

-Inđija (Инђија, /sh/) is a town and a municipality located in the Srem District of the autonomous province of Vojvodina, Serbia.
-As of 2022, the town has total population of 24,450, while the municipality has 43,433 inhabitants.
+Inđija (Инђија, /sh/) is a town and a municipality located in the Srem District of the Autonomous Province of Vojvodina, Serbia.
+As of 2022, the town has a total population of 24,450, while the municipality has 43,433 inhabitants.
 It is located in the geographical region of Syrmia.

 Name

 According to the legend, the name of the town comes from Turkish word "ikindia" – meaning evening prayer and is related to the time after 1699 when the town fell under Turkish rule.
 On the other hand, there is the claim that the town was named after the name of Orthodox women – Inđija.
 Newest researches states that name of the city is taken from Latin word "Indigena" meaning "indigenous".
 This theory is most relevant, due to presence of ancient Illyrian, Celtic and Roman settlements in neighbourhood of modern Inđija.
 In Serbo-Croatian, the town is known as Inđija (Инђија), in Hungarian as Ingyia, in German as India, in Slovak as India or Indjija, and in Rusyn as Индїя.